 There are many articles entitled the ‘disadvantages of 360-degree feedback programs’ warning PR personnel and managers of the ‘many’ pitfalls associated with implementing a system of 360-degree feedback.
 But what most fail to acknowledge is that these mistakes are largely preventable, and almost exclusively have to do with how the system has been communicated and implemented.
-If employees received proper guidance and training on how to use the tools, most of the problems commonly encountered would be eradicated.
+If people received proper guidance and training on how to use the tools, most of the problems commonly encountered would be eradicated.
 If adequate training has been done, and managers are on-board, the advantages of a 360-degree feedback process should far outweigh the disadvantages.

 Photo by StockSnap